 Remote Work RevolutionHarperBusiness

-The reason it has to happen so quickly now is that many have slept through the issue for too long.
+MS Teams was already in place when the pandemic hit.
+The other tools were integrated step-by-step.
+This transition, in most other companies, has to happen so quickly now because many have slept through the issue for too long.
 Are you one of these sleepyheads?
 If so, then the following is for you.

 This How-to-Guide explains how you can first evaluate your team communication – from the ‘quick inquiry’ to the well-structured virtual meeting to archiving everything necessary on the intranet – and then restructure it according to your needs.